epsilonrt/epsilonrt-howtos/README_FIREBEETLE2_ESP32C6.md

    }
    ```

 This file can be downloaded from https://github.com/epsilonrt/platform-espressif32/blob/develop/boards/dfrobot_firebeetle2_esp32c6.json

-This file **

 2. **Configure your PlatformIO project**